GrantS2S/website/content/integrations/sap/magento-inventory.md

 ---
-title: "Sync Product & Inventory data"
+title: "Sync Product and Inventory Data"
 subtitle: "Sync product and inventory data from SAP Business One to Magento."
 imageDestop: "/images/a21.png"
 imageDestopWidth: "849"